These decadent coconut clusters are made with unsweetened coconut flakes and dark chocolate. They're ready in less than 30 minutes!

-The combination of chocolate and coconut is a classic one, and in this tasty recipe, it's also very simple.
+The combination of chocolate and coconut is a classic one, and in this recipe, it's also simple.
 You coat large coconut flakes with melted dark chocolate, divide the mixture between paper liners, and allow it to set.
-If you enjoy the combination of coconut and chocolate, you will love these delicious clusters!
+These clusters keep well on the counter or in the fridge for several days and can be frozen if you want to store them for longer.
+Love coconut?
+Check out these coconut haystacks and these coconut macaroons.

 Ingredients